-A will is documentation that shows how your property, wealth, and other items are to be distributed when you pass.
-Without a will, your assets may not be distributed to your family efficiently.
+A will is legal documentation demonstrating how your property, wealth, and other miscellaneous items will be distributed when you pass.
+With a will, your assets may be distributed to your family efficiently.

 What are the requirement?

-For your will to be valid, you’ll need to be of legal age (18), and the will must be voluntarily created.
+For your will to be valid, you must be of legal age (18), and the will must be voluntarily created.
 Pennsylvania does not require a witness present for the signing of a will, but does require two witnesses to approve that the signature is of the signees.
 Most states want a will that is written rather than a video or an oral will.

 What do I do with my assets?